BE3319

 Sex:

-Notes: this belongs to a group of plants called “pieriensis”.
-This is not a published name, it's more like a nickname, spread in cultivation in different versions (pierrensis, pereirensis, pierensis, peirensis, periensis etc).
+Notes: this belongs to a group of plants called "pieriensis".
+This is not a published name, it's more like a nickname, spread in cultivation in different versions (pierrensis, pereirensis, pierensis, peirensis, periensis, etc).
 This species is not supposed to grow in Sabah.
-Rob Cantley says: “A former Sabah Park official by the name of Sonny Pereira once showed me what he thought was N. maxima growing near the Mamut copper mine close to Kinabalu Park.
+Rob Cantley says: "A former Sabah Park official by the name of Sonny Pereira once showed me what he thought was N. maxima growing near the Mamut copper mine close to Kinabalu Park.
 We didn't spend long there since it was growing in gloomy dense rattan with more leeches per square inch than I have ever seen.
 I took some terrible photos and then beat a hasty retreat.
 Later that year I saw N. macrovulgaris for the first time on the other side of Sabah and I remember thinking how much it resembled the plant Sonny had found.
 Sonny however, remained convinced he had found N. maxima and for years used to take people to see it and take cuttings.
-I've just got an inkling that the N. maxima 'var. periensis' might be the same plant.
-Sort of green, with a wide mouth...?”.
-While this plant looks nothing like N. macrovulgaris, the first part of the story seems to fit with origin and nickname.
+I've just got an inkling that N. maxima var. periensis might be the same plant.
+Sort of green, with a wide mouth...?".
+While this plant looks nothing like N. macrovulgaris, the first part of the story seems to match with origin and nickname.
 It would be nice to find some photos from those times and understand if that was a natural or artificial colony.

 EPi